donconn3/excel-scroll-winner/README.md

 Chrome has issues animating names with large sets (1500+ rows) and short duration (8 seconds or less).
 Increase duration for proper animation.

 Test data is available to download in the project folder.
+Text/image safezones for a custom background are also in the folder as well as the photoshop file.
+(1920x1080)

 # Vertically-scrolling Text